rgpl-xyz/lotto-number-checker/README.md

 # Lotto Number Checker

-An advanced Angular 20 application for checking lottery numbers against winning combinations.
-The application features live lottery results integration, multiple game support, and enhanced number management capabilities.
+A modern Angular 20 application for checking lottery numbers against winning combinations.
+Built with the latest Angular features including signals, zoneless change detection, and the new control flow syntax.

 ## ⚠️ Disclaimer

-**This application is intended for development and local environment purposes only.** It is designed as a learning project to demonstrate Angular 19 features and web scraping techniques.
+**This application is intended for development and local environment purposes only.** It is designed as a learning project to demonstrate Angular 20 features and web scraping techniques.
 This application:

 - Fetches data from external sources (PCSO website) for educational purposes
 - Should not be used in production environments